 You can download an enrolment form at the bottom of this page, phone us free on 0800 36 76 56 or send your name and address to Freetext 3676, and we will post a form out to you.

 Some people in New Zealand are excluded from enrolling and voting.

-- you are a New Zealand citizen but outside New Zealand and have not been in New Zealand within the last three years; or
+- New Zealand citizen who has not been in New Zealand within the last three years; or

-- you are a permanent resident of New Zealand but outside New Zealand and have not been in New Zealand within the last 12 months.
+- permanent resident of New Zealand who has not been in New Zealand within the last 12 months.

-*NOTE that there are exceptions to the above two rules for example, public servants or members of the Defence Force who are on duty outside New Zealand, as well as members of their families.
+There are a few exceptions to the above rules, for example public servants or members of the Defence Force who are on duty outside New Zealand, as well as members of their families.
 If you are unsure call 0800 36 76 56 or talk to your local Registrar of Electors.

 Are people who are in prison or psychiatric institutions entitled to enrol?